BootstrapCMS/Credentials/README.md

 ## Usage

-There is currently no usage documentation besides the [API Documentation](https://docs.gjcampbell.co.uk) for Laravel Credentials.
+There is currently no usage documentation for Laravel Credentials, but we are open to pull requests.

 ## License